-After our breakfast we travel via the southern slopes of impressive Mt.
-Taygetus to Sparta and the byzantine citadel of Mystras a fortified town in Morea (a.k.a. the Peloponnese), on Mt.
+After our breakfast, we travel via the southern slopes of impressive Mt.
+Taygetus to Sparta and the Byzantine citadel of Mystras a fortified town in Morea (a.k.a. the Peloponnese), on Mt.
 Taygetus, near ancient Sparta.
-It lies approximately 8 kilometres west of the modern town of Sparti.
+It lies approximately 8 kilometers west of the modern town of Sparti.
 The town of Mystras was built as an amphitheater around the fortress erected in 1249 by the prince of Achaia, William of Villehardouin.
 Reconquered by the Byzantines, then occupied by the Turks and the Venetians, the city was abandoned in 1832, leaving only the breathtaking medieval ruins, standing in a beautiful landscape.
 In 1989 the ruins, including the fortress, palace, churches, and monasteries, were named a UNESCO World Heritage Site.

 After finishing our visit, we head back to Athens.